 Natural gas for the project is supplied by Williams from its Transco natural gas pipeline, which was developed under the Virginia Southside Expansion that involves an extension of the existing Transco pipeline facilities to increase the supply capacity by 270,000DTH a day.

-The plant is connected to the grid through two new electric transmission lines and a new switching station along the existing Carson-Clover transmission line.
+The plant is connected to the grid through two new electric transmission lines and a new switching station on the existing Carson-Clover transmission line.

 Contractors involved in the natural gas-fired power station